-STEPS TO ORGANISE YOUR LOCAL ECONOMY
+STEPS TO ORGANIZE YOUR LOCAL ECONOMY

-JOIN AN EXISTING COMMUNITY HUB IN YOUR AREA.
+JOIN AN EXISTING # | COMMUNITY HUB IN YOUR AREA.

-If there isn't one, you can start one with at least two other people.
-Three people are needed to start trusting others and get started in organising Circles.
+If there isn't one, you can start one with If there isn't one, you can start one with at least two other people.
+Three people are needed to start trusting others and get started in organizing Circles.
 If you are having difficulties getting trusted where you are, you can reach out to other hubs or email us at hello@joincircles.net.